willsew/ds_portfolio/personal_projects/nba-3par-efficiency-analysis/README.md

 - Explore descriptive patterns by position
 - Visualize key relationships
 - Test hypotheses using linear and quadratic regression models with robust standard errors

+*This is an observational, cross-sectional analysis of player-season averages.
+Results reflect association, not causation (e.g., efficient shooters may be granted more freedom to take 3s).*

 ---